 The audiology services include the following diagnostic services:

 The program is designed to retrain the brain to recognize electrical sounds as opposed to previous acoustic sounds.
-It involves an intensive six-week program for post-lingual patients.
+It involves an intensive program for post-lingual patients.

 Services include the following diagnostic services: